 Here are 5 pieces of small and light equipment that you should use on a regular basis.
 The best thing is, you can use these products virtually anywhere, get your fitness routine to the next level and prevent injuries!

 By rolling your body, you improve soft tissue extensibility, which results in muscles being relaxed.
 It is another form of stretching that helps to keep your body strong and flexible, provides faster recovery and improves your on-court results.
+Check out the best foam roller exercises.

 - Top 3 unexpected rules of doubles tennis